kalekundert/wellmap/docs/file_format.rst

     would affect how the data is interpreted, put that here to be reminded of that every time you look at the data.

+``[expt]``
+   Define conditions for every well in the layout.
+This can be a good place to record bookkeeping information like your name, the date, the name of the experiment, etc.

 ``[plate.NAME]``
    Define conditions for all the wells on the given plate.
 NAME, which is used to look up the path to the data file for the plate, can be anything.